Shifelo/CustomEnchants/README.md

 # CustomEnchants (Spigot 1.21.4)

+> [!WARNING]
-⚠️ WARNING: This is a sample code project meant for demonstration and knowledge sharing.
+>This is a sample code project meant for demonstration and knowledge sharing.
 Not all features, checks, and protections required for a real server plugin are included.
 Not ‘production-ready’.
 Use at your own risk!

 ## Description